- Residency - Duke University Hospital (1988-1990), Thoracic Surgery

 - Frank M. Ryburn, Jr., Distinguished Chair in Cardiothoracic Surgery and Transplantation

-- Cardiovascular & Thoracic Surgery
+- Cardiovascular and Thoracic Surgery

 - Heart Rhythm Treatment/Electrophysiology